Skip to main content

 The data for this indicator has been insufficient

-Share of new banking loans that are aligned with the Paris Climate Agreement
+Share of new banking loans aligned with the Paris agreement

 Finance